clicon/clixon-controller-docs/transactions.rst

 1. `Device connect`: where devices are connected via NETCONF over ssh, key exchange, YANG retrieval and config pull
 2. `Config push`: where a service is (optionally) edited, changed device config is pushed to remote devices via NETCONF.
+3. `RPC`: where a generic RPC request is sent to devices and wait for replies

 .. image:: transaction.jpg
    :width: 100%